wjlim/dedup_rate_predict/README.md

 # K-mer Analysis Package 🧬

-This package provides powerful tools for analyzing k-mers in FASTQ files, optimized for genomics data like the human genome.
+This package provides powerful tools for analyzing k-mers in FASTQ files with non-overlapping method, optimized for genomics data like the human genome.
 Leveraging Cython, it handles large datasets efficiently, making it an essential tool for genomic researchers.

 ## 🌟 Features